 11.2.1. ensure you have removed all of your personal belongings (you are responsible for checking the Vehicle); and

 11.2.2. inspect the Vehicle together with our agent and countersign the check-in document which includes a record of any new damage (from that described on the Rental Agreement at the time of pick up or which you notified to us in accordance with the provisions of section 10.3).
-You will receive a copy of this signed document.
+The procedure detailed in sections 12.3 and 12.6 will then apply.

 11.3.
 Unattended check-in of the Vehicle